 Sustainable Wood for Cities simplifies wood sourcing for city officials and helps them compare the impacts of different sourcing strategies.
-Based on project goals and constraints, the interactive framework takes users through a step-by-step process to assess wood requirements.
-A suite of sustainable wood Pathways can be combined into a project Strategy to deliver the best combination of synergies and benefits.
-An interactive matrix allows for comparison of strategies, and engagement of diverse decision-makers in the process.
+Based on project goals and constraints, the interactive framework takes users through a step-by-step process to guide wood choices towards the most sustainable option.
+This is facilitated via eight sustainability Pathways that can be explored and combined into a project Strategy to maximize synergies and benefits.
+An interactive matrix allows for easy comparison of different strategies, and also simplifies the engagement of diverse decision-makers in the process.

-Wood is emerging as a climate-friendly replacement for carbon-intensive materials like concrete, steel and aluminum for large urban buildings and smaller-scale infrastructure.
+Wood is growing in popularity—increasingly seen as a climate-friendly replacement for carbon-intensive materials like concrete, steel and aluminum for large urban buildings and smaller-scale infrastructure.
 Trees remove CO2 from the atmosphere, which remains stored in wood for as long as the material remains intact.
 Using sustainable, responsibly sourced wood can help to conserve forests, potentially producing massive climate and biodiversity benefits.

 Strategic sourcing is the key to the climate and environmental benefits of building with wood.
 Sustainable Wood for Cities combines the latest insights from research and practice to assist cities in choosing and sourcing wood products - through specifications, procurement criteria and policies - that have a measurable impact on climate and forests.
 Cities can and should integrate the benefits of these choices into their larger environmental goals and climate action plans.

-Wood products have many high-visibility uses in cities
+Wood products have many vital and high-visibility uses in cities

-Pathways matrix example showing levels (1, 2, 3) for each pathway and project strategies that allow a comparison of benefits
+Evaluation Matrix sample (below) with levels (1, 2, 3) attributed to each pathway, with aggregated project strategies to allow comparison of benefits